 Bernardini Milano

 Bernardini Milano—a dealer’s dealer, the collector’s collector—is the ultimate destination for those who love watches.
-The shop offers a vintage Longines monopusher chronograph to a Patek Philippe rose-gold Cosmograph.
-The owner, Max Bernardini—who the Financial Times once dubbed “the professor of time”—is Italian but grew up in Sierra Leone.
-To add to the intrigue: he also briefly traded in emeralds across Latin America.
-If watches aren’t your thing, he has wonderful, hard-to-find vintage objects—like sterling-silver whisks for drinks, by Hermès, and vintage Vuitton emblazoned with Roy Lichtenstein prints.
+The shop offers a vintage Longines monopusher chronograph to rose-gold rarities by Patek Philippe.
+The owner, Max Bernardini—who the Financial Times once dubbed “the professor of time”—also briefly traded in emeralds across Latin America.
+If watches aren’t your thing, he has wonderful, hard-to-find vintage objects—like sterling-silver whisks for drinks, by Hermès.
 The shop, clad with cracked-leather sofas and luxurious bookcases, is a gorgeous place to hang out in for hours.

 Bars